PylarBear/pybear-dask/README.rst

-pybear-dask 0.2 is tested via GitHub Actions to run on Linux, Windows, and MacOS, with Python versions 3.9, 3.10, 3.11, and 3.12. pybear is not tested on earlier versions, but some features may work.
+pybear-dask 0.2 is tested via GitHub Actions to run on Linux, Windows, and MacOS, with Python versions 3.9, 3.10, 3.11, and 3.12. pybear-dask is not tested on earlier versions, but some features may work.

 User installation